toddcf/code-snippets/javascript/objects/event-object.md

 Now press any key on the keyboard and check the console.
 You will see the keycode for the key you pressed.

+NOTE: There have been a lot of changes to how key presses are handled, so check compatibility when you're using this in a project.

 ## Uses